+E-mail:

+IscoInfo@teledyne.com

-E-mail: lscolnfo@teledyne.com Many of the parts called out in the Installation and Maintenance sections of this manual are available in maintenance kits.
-Kit number 60-2059-001, which supports the AV Module, contains O-rings for the connectors and desiccant cartridge, a hydrophobic filter, and a one-pound container of indicating silica gel desiccant.
+Many of the parts called out in the Installation and Maintenance sections of this manual are available in maintenance kits.
+Kit number 60-2059-001, which supports the 2110, contains O-rings for the connectors and desiccant cartridge, a hydrophobic filter, and a one-pound container of indicating silica gel desiccant.
 Kit number 60-2099-001, which supports the Battery Module, contains O-rings for the connectors, gaskets for the battery doors, humidity indicators, and bags of desiccant.
+A maintenance kit for the Ultrasonic Level Sensor is also available.
 You can order the kits by calling Teledyne Isco's Customer Service Department.